berkeleyopenarms/blue_interface/docs/source/index.rst

 Blue Interface API Documentation
 ==========================================

-Blue Interface is a platform-agnostic Python API for communicating with the Blue robotic arm over a network connection.
+Blue Interface is a platform-agnostic Python API for controlling Blue robotic arms over a network connection.

 It features:

-- No dependency on ROS
+- No dependency on ROS (or any particular version of Ubuntu)
-- Support for easy connections to multiple robots
+- Easy connection to multiple robots
 - Support for both Python 2 and 3
 - Support for Mac, Windows, and Linux
 - Support for Jupyter Notebooks